Furkanzmc/qutils/README.md

 When you send an instant notification, only the `NonitificationManager` that sent the notification will receive `notificationReceived` signal.
 But this behavior changes when you send a scheduled notification.
 Scheduled notifications emit the signals according to the `objectName` of the `NotificationManager` that sent it.
 If a `NotificationManager` has an empty `objectName`, then when the app is opened by tapping on the scheduled notification all of the `NotificationManager` instances are notified about the `Notification`.
 But if `NotificationManager` has an `objectName` only that `NotificationManager` will be signaled.

+### Note

+You need to set the notification icon by using `m_NotificationClient.setSmallIcon(R.drawable.icon);`.
+Otherwise you'll get a `android.app.RemoteServiceException: Bad notification posted from package` error when the notification arrives.

 # Common